monadicsystems/monadicsystems.github.io/post3.md

 </form>
 ```

-If we could pattern match on the request method and request path, we could safely generate type safe form attributes for our HTML forms too.
-Just like how we generated the URL for our redirects in the previous examples.
+If we could pattern match on the request method and request path, we could safely generate form attributes for our HTML forms too.
+Just like how we safely generated the URLs for our redirects in the previous examples.

 ```html
 <form {renderFormAttrs QueryCarsRoute}>